-Present: Staff reporter at Mountain Xpress in Asheville.
-Past: Writer & editor with over 18 years experience covering politics, culture and health.
+Asheville, North Carolina-based reporter and editor with over 19 years experience covering politics, culture and health, with a solutions journalism focus.
 Reach me at jessica dot wakeman at gmail dot com.

 How Choire Sicha Is Steering Style in a Crisis